Psykotikism/Mutant_Tanks/README.md

 ## KeyValues Settings
 > View the [INFORMATION.md](https://github.com/Psykotikism/Mutant_Tanks/blob/master/INFORMATION.md) file for information about each available setting.
 (Over 1,500 customization options!)

+## Installation
+1. Delete files from old versions of the plugin.
+2. Extract the folder inside the `mutant_tanks.zip` file.
+3. Place all the contents into their respective folders.
+4. If prompted to replace or merge anything, click `Yes`.
+5. Load up Mutant Tanks by restarting the server.
+6. Customize Mutant Tanks in `addons/sourcemod/data/mutant_tanks/mutant_tanks.cfg`

+## Uninstalling/Upgrading to Newer Versions
+1. Delete `mutant_tanks` folder from:
+- `addons/sourcemod/plugins` folder (`mutant_tanks.smx` and all of its modules)
+- `addons/sourcemod/scripting` folder (`mutant_tanks.sp` and all of its modules)
+2. Delete `mutant_tanks.txt` from `addons/sourcemod/gamedata` folder.
+3. Delete `mutant_tanks.inc` and `mt_clone.inc` from `addons/sourcemod/scripting/include` folder.
+4. Delete `mutant_tanks.phrases.txt` from:
+- `addons/sourcemod/translations` folder
+- `addons/sourcemod/translations/chi` folder
+- `addons/sourcemod/translations/hu` folder
+- `addons/sourcemod/translations/ru` folder
+5. Backup `mutant_tanks.cfg` in `addons/sourcemod/data/mutant_tanks` folder.
+6. Delete `mutant_tanks_detours.cfg` from `addons/sourcemod/data/mutant_tanks` folder.
+7. Delete `mutant_tanks_patches.cfg` from `addons/sourcemod/data/mutant_tanks` folder.
+8. Follow the Installation guide above.
+(Only for upgrading to newer versions.)

+## Disabling
+1. Move `mutant_tanks` folder (`mutant_tanks.smx` and all of its modules) to `plugins/disabled` folder.
+2. Unload Mutant Tanks by restarting the server.
+(Using `sm plugins unload` will take too long.)

 ## Custom Configuration Files
 > Mutant Tanks has features that allow for creating and executing custom configuration files.